fanoframework/fanoframework.github.io/deployment/docker/index.md

 $ docker build -t fano-app .
 ```

-This will build docker image with tag `fano-app` and may take a while.
+This builds docker image with tag `fano-app` and may take a while.

 After that run